d-akhil-kumar/RESTfull_APIs/ReadME.txt

     6. Mongoose: using mongoDB ODM, for easy collections schema and model
     7. dotenv: to set and read enviroment variables
     8. counter utility: to generate unique sequence/id for documents
+    9. multer: to store files and accept data in form-data type